graphhopper/directions-api/route-optimization.md

 }
 ```

 In the vehicle type you can specify four important features of your vehicles: profile, capacity, speed factor and service time factor.
-The profile indicates whether your vehicle is actually a person moving by `foot`,
+The profile indicates whether your vehicle is actually a person moving by `foot`
-whether it is a `car`, a `motorcycle`, a `bike`, a `mtb`, a `racingbike`, a `small_truck`, a `bus` or a `truck`.
+or a `car` and other.
 See [here](./supported-vehicle-profiles.md) for the details about the vehicle profiles.
 Note that currently you are allowed to specify an arbitrary number of vehicle types, however, you are
 only allowed to specify two different profiles for the entire set of types, e.g. `bike` and `foot`.